Kernix13/beginner-git-commands/README.md

 That will show you what has been changed and what has not been pushed to main, or maybe has not been merged.
 If you are fine with the differences then replace `-d` with `-D`.

 To pull changes from GitHub to your machine use `git pull origin master` or just `git pull` if you set the upstream already. **Make sure you are on the master branch**.
-What `git pull` does is merge all the changes present in the remote repository to the local working directory.
+What `git pull` does is merge all the changes present in the remote repository to the local working directory (See the section [Staying up to date](#staying-up-to-date)).

 [Back to Top](#back-to-top "Table of contents")

 <p>_ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _</p>

-## Clone your own repo (DONE)
+## Clone your own repo

 Why would you do this?
 Use this when you created a repo and added a file on GitHub like a README.md file.
+Or if for some reason you have a commit and issues history that you want to copy, though who would have that?
+Regardless, the process is almost identical to cloning a repo that is not yours:

 ```
 git clone https_url